 In February 2016, The Big Match announced they would hold their large-scale, annual charity football match at Newbury Football Ground in June 2016.
 The Big Match features a large cast of celebrities, ex-professional players and members of the public and raises money for The Brain Tumour Charity and Action for Children.
 Newbury Football Ground was selected to host The Big Match, even though that in past years has been held at Madejski Stadium in Reading.

-3G pitches are important for multi-use grounds, with several games a day easily playable, unlike grass pitches which can support limited gameI, without expensive and intensive ground maintenance.
+3G pitches are important for multi-use sports grounds, with several games a day easily playable, unlike grass pitches which can support limited games due to wear and tear, without expensive and intensive ground maintenance.

 There are 15 3G pitches within the area covered by the Berks & Bucks FA, but only one 3G pitch in all of West Berkshire.
-This is at Park House School and whilst widely used by a range of football groups, it is expensive to rent (prices were increased by 50% in June 2016) and relatively inaccessible.
+This is at Park House School and whilst widely used by a range of football groups, it is expensive to rent (prices were increased by 50% in June 2016) and relatively inaccessible due to high demand.
 This 3G pitch is no longer licensed by the FA due to the cost of maintenance and as a result, Newbury uniquely amongst the main towns in the surrounding area, does not have any 3G facilities sanctioned for league matches (Berks & Bucks has 14 compared to Hampshire’s 26).
 As a major town in Berkshire with a population exceeding 41,000, (the population is forecast to grow dramatically over the next ten years, possibly heading towards 50,000.)
-Newbury should have at heart a Community-use 3G pitch and associated clubhouse facilities.
+Newbury should clearly have at its heart a community-use 3G pitch and associated clubhouse facilities.
 Newbury Football Ground is perfectly positioned to support such future development.

 These three partners have committed further funding into the Football Foundation with a new agreement lasting to 2013.
 The Foundation has been working closely with its Trustees with a view to introducing revised funding criteria with the emphasis on making the maximum impact with the available budget.